r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 I can't say I care for that.
 I mean, did Holmes himself ever try it out?

 **Round-Faced Priest:**
 Don't worry, it's Master who will be doing it.
-Otherwise, {(M) he /(F) she} can't hope to defeat Moriarty.
+Otherwise, [♂ he /♀ she] can't hope to defeat Moriarty.

 ---